microsoft/svirl/README.md

 Svirl is an open source solver of complex Ginzburg-Landau (GL) equations mainly used to describe magnetic vortices in superconductors.
 It consists of two
-parts: (i) time-dependent Ginzburg-Landau (TDGL) solver and (ii) GL free energy minimizer with uses modified non-linear conjugate gradient method.
+parts: (i) time-dependent Ginzburg-Landau (TDGL) solver [1] and (ii) GL free energy minimizer with uses modified non-linear conjugate gradient method.

 The current version of Svirl can be used for two-dimensional (2D) systems only, the work on three-dimensional (3D) solver is in progress.

 Svirl has intuitive Python3 API and requires nVidia GPU to run.
+The idea of GPU-acceletrated TDGL solver was initially developed in the framework of [OSCon project](http://oscon-scidac.org/) for infinite GL parameter limit.

-Main features:
+## Main features
 * 2D time-dependent GL solver
 * 2D GL free energy minimizer
 * finite and infinite GL parameters